-Campus-Engaged Learning (CEL-1)
+Community-Engaged Learning (CEL-1)

-The purpose of CEL-1 is for students to deepen their ability to engage with the community on campus.
+The Community Engaged Learning (CEL-1) requirement in Division I enables first-year students to participate in campus life in meaningful ways that foster the development of skills that allow for healthy communication and collaboration.
+It includes building an understanding of issues of race and power in order to prepare students to take part in active community-building.
 Not only are these skills important for becoming part of the Hampshire community, they also prepare students to pursue other out-of-classroom learning activities, which can affect their educational path and enrich their experience at Hampshire.

 CEL-1 activities should help with any or all of the following goals: